hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They, by this practice, many guineas gain,
 >
-> Which by fair dealings, they would ne'er obtain.
+> Which by fair dealings, they would never obtain.
 >
 > Bel.
 What plan, what means, do these quack teachers try,
 >